Pancake: United States and Canada

-American and Canadian pancakes (sometimes called hotcakes, griddlecakes, or flapjacks) are usually served at breakfast, in a stack of two or three, topped with real or artificial maple syrup and butter.
+American and Canadian pancakes (sometimes called hotcakes, griddlecakes, or flapjacks) are usually served at breakfast, in a stack of two or three, topped with maple syrup or table syrup, and butter.
 They are often served with other items such as bacon, toast, eggs or sausage.
 Other popular topping alternatives include jam, peanut butter, nuts, fruit, honey, powdered sugar, whipped cream, cane syrup, cinnamon and sugar, and molasses.
 In addition, when a pancake is occasionally served as a dessert, toppings such as ice cream, chocolate syrup, and various fruits are often used.

 The thick batter contains eggs, flour, milk, and a leavening agent such as baking powder.
 The batter can have ingredients such as buttermilk, blueberries, strawberries, bananas, apples, chocolate chips, cheese, or sugar added.
 Spices such as cinnamon, vanilla and nutmeg can also be used.
 Yogurt may be used to give the pancakes a relatively moist consistency.
 Pancakes may be 1 cm thick and are typically between 10 and 25 cm in diameter.

-Bannock The European version (Scotland) was traditionally made of oatmeal.
+Bannock is a Scottish version made from oatmeal.
 The bannock of native North Americans was made of corn, nut meal and plant bulb meal.
 Each region had its own variation of flour and fruit.
 Today, bannock is most often deep-fried, pan-fried and oven-baked.

 Johnnycake (also jonnycake, johnny cake, journey cake or Johnny Bread) is a cornmeal flatbread that was an early American staple food, and is still eaten in the West Indies and Bermuda.
 The modern johnnycake is stereotypically identified with today's Rhode Island foods, though they are a cultural staple in all of the northern US.
 A modern johnnycake is fried cornmeal gruel, which is made from yellow or white cornmeal mixed with salt and hot water or milk, and frequently lightly sweetened.